roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Mmm, I think he's awake."
 Derek said, kissing his wife slowly.

  Derek and Heather had a healthy sex life.
 Both had been rather inexperienced when they had first met, so they took the opportunity to explore sex with each other.
 Both were pretty open for different things.
 They were happy to try different positions, different types of sex, light role playing.
 Innocent fun, the type two healthy young adults exploring their sexuality would.
-Report_Story #3